simplefin/bank-access/README.md

       ]
     }

-### Input ###
+### Usage ###

-In addition to the auth/stdin channel I/O, the script must accept the following optional command-line arguments:

-- `--start-date=YYYY-mm-dd[THH:MM:SS]`
+The script must conform to this usage description:

+    list-accounts [options]

+    Options:

+        --start-date=YYYY-mm-dd[THH:MM:SS]  If provided, include transactions
+                                            starting on the givin timestamp.
-  If provided, then include transactions starting on the given timestamp.
+        --end-date=YYYY-mm-dd[THH:MM:SS]    If provided, include transactions

-- `--end-date=YYYY-mm-dd[THH:MM:SS]`

-  If provided, then include transactions before (but not including) the given timestamp.
+                                            before (but not including) the
+                                            given timestamp.

 ### Authentication ###